LeandreBl/clist/README.md

 	return 0;
 }

-/* A simple program that store each user input line with the associated time */ int main(void)
+/* A simple program that stores each user given line with it's associated time */ int main(void)
 {
 	/* Declare an empty list */